 Students will identify the parts of a landfill and explain their function.

 A common recycling myth is that commingled recyclables are not separated but instead disposed.
-Watch this 3 minute animated video to bust the myth.
+Check out this cool virtual MRF from Recommunity to better understand a single-stream MRF.